You are here

 - Men usually have a blood test, urine test and may have throat and rectal swabs.

-- Women usually have a blood test and a pelvic exam or a urine test.
-During the pelvic exam, the health care provider takes swabs from the cervix and/or vagina to test for chlamydia and gonorrhea.
+- Women usually have a blood test and a pelvic exam.
+During the pelvic exam, the health care provider takes swabs from the vagina and/or cervix to test for chlamydia and gonorrhea.
 A Pap test may also be done.

 Types of STI tests and exams that may be done: